-The Learning Light elearning Content Evaluation Tool has been developed to provide an objective means of evaluating an elearning course.
+The Learning Light e-Learning Content Evaluation Tool has been developed to provide an objective means of evaluating elearning and providing buyers with data-driven online course reviews.

 The team at Learning Light was often asked by clients “How do I know if an elearning course is any good?”

-Learning Light undertook several commissions from clients to evaluate elearning courses, and this led to the development of firstly a methodology and now the e-LCET tool to objectively evaluate elearning courses.
+Learning Light undertook several commissions from clients to evaluate elearning courses, and this led to the development of firstly a methodology and now the e-LCET tool to objectively evaluate online training.

 You can view some of our e-LCET reviews here: